pppxiyu/AH_estimator_ml/README.md

 Deep learning-based estimation of AH and Energy load on the cencus tract level for a quick expasion of simulated data.

+## Abstract

+## I/O
+### Input data
+Download the dataset from `  ` and name it as `data` in the root dir of the project.
+Please refer to the work by [Xu et. al.](https://github.com/IMMM-SFA/xu_etal_2022_sdata) for the explaination of the datasets.

+### Outputs
+After configure and run the program, a folder that contains all the outputs for this run will be generated under `./saved/estimates_tracts`.
+The output folder is named with `target_model_experimentTime`.
+For example, `energyElec_biLSTM_2023-07-21-21-39-29` is the output folder for estimating electricity with bi-directional LSTM at 21:39:29 07/21 2023 (available targets and model names are introduced below).

+`pairListTest.json` and `pairListTrain.json` contains the `prototype-weather` pairs used for test and training.

+The `buildingLevel` folder under the `./saved/estimates_tracts/target_model_experimentTime` contains the intermediate result.
+Each `.csv` file contains the hourly estimation of the target at the building prototype level.

+`tractsDF.csv` is the estimation of the target at the census tract level.

+`config.py` shows the configuration of this experiment, and other files in the `./saved/estimates_tracts/target_model_experimentTime` folder are used for the evaluation and visualization of the estimations.

 ## Configuration
 Edit the `config.py` to configure the training and estimation.